 I bought my decommissioned NHS ambulance in 2014 on eBay!

-DO YOU SLEEP IN THE AMBULANCE WHEN YOU’RE ON THE COAST?
+DID YOU SLEEP IN THE AMBULANCE WHEN YOU WERE ON THE COAST?

 Absolutely not — Neena’s a mobile darkroom rather than a motorhome, so I might wake up with a headache at best.